guildai/guild.ai/pages/docs/intro.md

 By running various operations, you use Guild to automate your workflow.

-Consider the following worflow, which generates TensorFLow Lite files for deployment to mobile devices:
+Consider the following worflow, which generates TensorFlow Lite files for deployment to mobile devices:

 <img class="md" style="width:400px" src="/assets/img/workflow-2.png">